Binary Tree in Action (Traversal)

 // The function signature is as follows

-1. Can this problem be solved with a "traversal" mindset?
+1. Can we solve this problem using the "traversal" approach?

-At first glance, it seems possible: perform a pre-order traversal of the entire tree, constructing a "linked list" as you go:
+At first glance, it seems possible: do a preorder traversal of the whole tree, and build a "linked list" as you go:

 // Virtual head node, dummy.right is the result